sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 ![ReGradePlus ReShade Window Tab](../images/configuring-immerse-shaders/regradep_addon_tab.png)

-With that done, the shader can be enabled by going to the "Home" tab and enabling "iMMERSE Ultimate: ReGrade+" and "iMMERSE Ultimate: ReGrade+ Histogram".
+With that done, the shader can be enabled by going to the "Home" tab and enabling `iMMERSE Ultimate: ReGrade+ [MartysMods_REGRADE+.fx]` and `iMMERSE Ultimate: ReGrade+ Histogram [MartysMods_REGRADE+.fx]`.
 The latter shader is so the addon's histogram widgets work and display the correct values.

 ---